xtremexp/UT4X-Converter/README.md

 - Import converted map
 -- "File -> Import ..."
 -- Select the file and click on OK to import the map
+- Re-size the additive brush so the entire level fits in the brush
 - Rebuid Geometry ("Build" -> "Build Geometry")
-- Re-size the additive brush so the entire level fits in the brush

 Optional:
-Select all surfaces of the brush in additive mode added (select one surface + press "Ctrl+B" Change "LightMap Resolution" from 32 to 1024.
+- Select all surfaces of the brush in additive mode added manually (select one surface + press "Ctrl+B" Since we don't need to have accurate lightmap of this huge brush because its surfaces will never be shown to player, change "LightMap Resolution" from 32 to 1024.
-This will save a lot of filesize space for the map ! (and outside of that brush is never displayed to player)
+This operation will decrease a lot filezise of map!

 Note:
-For some maps you may have to use subtractive brushes before importing level.
+- For some maps you may have to use subtractive brushes before importing level.
 This depends mainly on layout of map (outdoor map such as CTF-Face and so on ...)

-Limitation/Issues/Known bugs
+- If after conversion your maps got lot of bsp holes, remove all "sheet" brushes (e.g: flat lava/water surface).
+The converter does remove most of them, but not all of them.

+Limitations / Issues
 ------------------------------
-- Ctf flagpoint not converted
+- Bug with Ctf flagbases not being converted

 Copyright / License
 ------------------------------